robmarkcole/robins-homeassistant-config/README.md

 <img src="https://github.com/robmarkcole/robins-homeassistant-config/blob/master/images/front-end.png">

+#### HASSIO
+I run a hassio instance [as described here](https://github.com/robmarkcole/robins-hassio-config).
+This has a USB camera connected, and it is the feed and motion triggered images from that camera that I am displaying on this instance via the [generic](https://home-assistant.io/components/camera.generic/) camera component.

 #### Hue sensors
 I have Philips Hue remotes and motion sensors.
 I wrote a custom component to integrate them [here](https://github.com/robmarkcole/Hue-sensors-HASS).